-Our public and regulatory team provides advice and advocacy on the full range of issues in this arena, including health and safety, environmental law, community care, local government law, public procurement, Privy Council and international work (particularly constitutional work).
+Ely Place’s public and regulatory team provides advice and advocacy on the full range of issues in this arena, including judicial review, health and safety, environmental law, community care, local government law, public procurement, Privy Council and international work (particularly constitutional work).
 We represent public bodies as well as individuals and their families.

 Areas of expertise

-Judicial review – members act in challenges concerning planning, education, housing, social care and immigration law.
+Judicial review – members act in challenges concerning planning, education, housing, community care, and immigration law.
 Members regularly appear in the Court of Protection, before the Court of Appeal and in challenges up to the Supreme Court.
 Members also act in national security matters before the Special Immigration Appeals Commission.

 Environmental law – members of the team have particular expertise in relation to the waste and water industry including its criminal provisions and have appeared in some of the leading cases in this field.
 They regularly deal with cases involving environmental permits, flood defences and water extraction in both the criminal and civil courts including the Court of Appeal.

 Regulatory law – we regularly act in internal disciplinary matters, with a particular expertise in sports and police law.

 The public and regulatory law team act in matters at every level from the Supreme Court, Privy Council, Court of Appeal, High Court, Upper and First Tier Tribunals ranging from judicial review to inquests and regulatory crime.
 Clients include private individuals, local and central government departments, public bodies, water companies, trade unions and private providers of public services.

 Members of the regulatory law team sit on the Football Association’s Judicial Panel, the Licensing Appeal Panel of UEFA, act as a Chair of police disciplinary tribunals as well as a disciplinary assessor for the Association of Chartered Certified Accountants (ACCA).